khud1010/Death-Row-Sentiment-Analysis/README.md

-# Death-Row-Sentiment-Analysis
+# The Meaning of Last Words: Death Row Inmates in Texas
-Project for Northwestern's MSDS 453-NLP course
+For Northwestern's MSDS program (453 - NLP)